-White and green Kratom strains are the least indicated for sleeping problems, as they are the ones that cause more stimulation in our organism.
+White and green Kratom strains are the least indicated for sleeping problems, as they have energizing effects.

 Bali and Red Kali strains are the most indicated to help with sleep because they have stronger analgesic and relaxing properties.
 Red Kali has mild and long-lasting effects and has traditionally been taken to relieve pain and help with relaxation.
 Bali Kratom is the most common standard used, depending on the dose it can be very effective to get a better sleep.

 When we talk about Kratom and dosing, we enter into a very personal terrain since each person has a different tolerability to the plant and its properties.
 In general, the highest doses of Kratom are those that provide sedative and relaxing effects.

 The recommended dose to help with sleep would be somewhere between 5 and 15 grams.
 A lower dose would have stimulating effects and a higher dose could have unwanted effects such as nausea or constipation.